 Months apart, both Menounos and her Mom were diagnosed with brain tumors.
 Maria's tumor was benign but required surgery.
 Her mother was given 6 months to live.
-Nearly five years later her Mom is here and Maria has been privately donating her time to coaching 100's families affected by cancer.
+She made it nearly five years after, passing in early 2021, and Maria has been privately donating her time to coaching 100's families affected by cancer.
 Menounos opens up to audiences about her and her mom's journey to empower listeners on a variety of issues with regards to health.
 Maria covers the importance of being your own health advocate, how to take control of health crises and the best means to approach and treat ailments of all kinds.
 Maria shares the out of the box means in which she approached both her and her mother's tumors while covering some of the psychological factors that led to their diagnosis.
 Maria offers pragmatic, frank advice to help prevent and treat ailments of all kinds.
 Maria especially focuses on how those who have less time and less means, (and with much responsibility) can most effectively manage their health care.
 Menounos is passionate about helping others navigate their journey with cancer, brain tumors, and other health crises, as well as speaking on education and prevention.

 Treating Brain Tumors and Cancer

 Maria's mother was given 6 months to live with a stage 4 brain cancer diagnosis.
 Maria could not and would not accept that.
-This put Maria on a journey to learn more about the disease and the best means in which to fight it.
-That was five years ago.
-In that time, Maria's mom has driven across the country and attended Maria's wedding in Greece amongst other wonderful life experiences.
+This put Maria on a journey to learn more about the disease and the best means in which to fight it, which gave Maria nearly another five years with her mom after her diagnosis.
+In that time, Maria's mom drove across the country and attended Maria's wedding in Greece amongst other wonderful life experiences.
 In that time, Maria has also had hundreds of families affected by cancer reach out to her for guidance.
 With pragmatic tips for people of all means to apply, Maria coaches patients and listeners on how to prevent and deal with the disease in the most up to date manner.
 Maria especially focuses on families affected and the best means in which families can work together to combat.
 It's hard to find someone who isn't affected by cancer and while there is no cure, Maria offers hope and incredible tips and guidance.